BRANCHlab/metasnf/README.md

 **NOTE:** Repo is currently undergoing major changes in the `softcoding` branch to become ABCD-independent and generally more accessible.

+The urgent to-do list:

+  - Account for different identifier than ABCD’s “subjectkey”
+  - Build design matrix off of data list
+  - Make outcome list optional

+Longer-term goals:

+  - More customization of design matrix
+  - Zipf-distribution scaling as described in meta-clustering paper (this may not make sense for SNF?)
+  - More snf digestion schemes

 ## Overview

 *metasnf* is a package that facilitates usage of the meta clustering